-C1-C2: Applications
+C1-C2: Applications C1 First-time, first-year s

-- First-time, first-year students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2022. - Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for - Since the total may include students who did not provide gender data, the detail need not sum to the total. - If your institution collects and reports non-binary gender data, please use the "Another Gender" category. - Note that recent high school graduates and other students without prior postsecondary experience will still be considered "first-time students" for fall enrollment reporting purposes even if they enrolled in the summer prior to fall enrollment.
+First-time, first-year students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) inFall 2022.

+- · Include early decision, early action, and students who began studies during summer in this cohort. - · Applicants should include only those students who fulfilled the requirements for consideration for - Since the total may include students who did not provide gender data, the detail need not sum to the total. - If your institution collects and reports non-binary gender data, please use the "Another Gender" category.
+Note that recent bins school graduates and other students without prior postgeograday experience will still - Note that recent high school graduates and other students without prior postsecondary experience will still be considered "first-time students" for fall enrollment reporting purposes even if they enrolled in the summer prior to fall enrollment.

-Total first-time, first-year men who applied 1002 Total first-time, first-year women who applied 758 Total first-time, first-year of another gender who applied 0 retain most anne, met year et anvente.
-Gentaer mile applieu Total first-time, first-year men who were admitted 590 Total first-time, first-year women who were admitted 496 Total first-time, first-year of another gender who were admitted 0 Total full-time, first-time, first-year men who enrolled 194 Total part-time, first-time, first-year men who enrolled 0 • Total full-time, first-time, first-year women who enrolled 113 Total part-time, first-time, first-year women who enrolled 0 • Total full-time, first-time, first-year of another gender who enrolled 0 Total part-time, first-time, first-year of another gender who enrolled 0 Total first-time, first-year (degree-seeking) who applied 1760 Total first-time, first-year (degree-seeking) who were admitted 1086 Total first-time, first-year (degree-seeking) who enrolled 307
+Total first-time, first-year men who applied 1002 Total first-time, first-year women who applied 758 Total first-time, first-year of another gender who applied 0 Total first-time, first-year men who were admitted 590 Total first-time, first-year women who were admitted 496 Total first-time, first-year of another gender who were admitted 0 Total full-time, first-time, first-year men who enrolled 194 Total part-time, first-time, first-year men who enrolled 0 Total full-time, first-time, first-year women who enrolled 113 Total part-time, first-time, first-year women who enrolled 0 Total full-time, first-time, first-year of another gender who enrolled 0 Total part-time, first-time, first-year of another gender who enrolled 0 Total first-time, first-year (degree-seeking) who applied 1760 Total first-time, first-year (degree-seeking) who were admitted 1086 Total first-time, first-year (degree-seeking) who enrolled 307